slowernews/wisdom-tldr/README.md

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

 ===
-###On startups
+###On starting a business

 > *'What you need to start a new business: generosity.' -- Derek Sivers*

 > *'Without customers, you don’t have a business.
-You have a hobby. - Don Peppers & Martha Rogers'*
+You have a hobby.' - Don Peppers & Martha Rogers*

 ===
 ###On deep work